andyguestysj/prog03/_docs/topics/4-cstruct/cstruct-10.md

 permalink: /docs/cstruct-10/
 ---

-This is where binary search trees come in.
+Binary search trees are a special form of binary tree..
 Binary search trees are sorted by an index or key value.
 This may be a value from node or calculated from it.
 This index value determines where a node is placed when it is added to the binary tree.
 Each node may have up to two children - a left child and a right child.
 The left child always has a lower index than its parent.
 The right child always has a higher index than its parent.
 (Where node with indexes equal to their parents are stored depends on the implementation.
 Typically nodes must have unique indexes and duplicate nodes are not possible).

 ```c
 // We will use the data value for the index in these examples